HomeArchiveBlog

 ConstexprValue is frontend-only.
 It wraps a Python value that is known during compilation and never materializes into MLIR by itself.
 Examples include Python integer literals, global scalar constants, constexpr variables, template bindings, and values returned by @consteval functions.

 AlloValue is the runtime value proxy.
 It always owns an MLIR Value handle and a frontend type.
-It represents values that are already in the IR: function arguments, operation results, loads, loop induction variables, allocated buffers, tensors, and materialized constants.
+It represents values that are already in the IR: function arguments, operation results, loads, loop induction variables, allocated buffers, tensors, local streams, and materialized constants.

 Rendering diagram...